 Preventing Leaking Taps

-Investing in taps with ceramic discs is a good idea if you can’t bear the thought of another leaky tap or DIY tap washer change.
-Ceramic disc taps are resilient and durable, meaning that you won’t need to change the washer nearly as much as you would otherwise.
-However, let’s not get too carried away.
-We hope this guide has filled you with confidence in your tap washer changing abilities.
-Good luck!
+Investing in taps with ceramic disc cartridges is a good idea if you can’t bear the thought of another leaky tap or DIY tap washer change.
+Ceramic disc taps are resilient and durable, meaning that you won’t need to change them nearly as often as you would for a compression washer.